Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Adversarial Attack Solution Procedure

 \section{Adversarial Attack Solution Procedure}

 We now propose a coherent solution procedure for tightly bounding the smallest adversarial perturbation.
-To do this, we make three observations: \begin{itemize} \item Via incumbent solutions, Model~\ref{model:minimum_perturbation} (smallest attack to infeasibility) can provide a good upper bound on attack size, but it has a loose lower bound that is hard to prove. \item Via incumbent solutions, Model~\ref{model:epi} (control defense guarantee) can provide a good lower bound on attack size, but it has a looser upper bound; furthermore, if this model does converge, we cannot know if Assumption 1 (feasible perturbation simplex) has been violated or not. \item If the upper bound incumbent $\Vert\delta_{\rm inc}\Vert_2^2$ from Model~\ref{model:minimum_perturbation} and the lower bound incumbent $t_{\rm inc}$ from Model~\ref{model:epi} match, then we have a guaranteed global solution to the problem. \end{itemize}
+To do this, we make three observations: \begin{itemize} \item A good upper bound on attack size is provided by incumbent solutions to Model~\ref{model:minimum_perturbation} (smallest attack to infeasibility).
+The corresponding lower bound is loose and hard to prove. \item A good lower bound on attack size is provided by incumbent solutions to Model~\ref{model:epi} (control defense guarantee).
+The corresponding upper bound is loose. \item If the upper bound incumbent $\Vert\delta_{\rm inc}\Vert_2^2$ from Model~\ref{model:minimum_perturbation} and the lower bound incumbent $t_{\rm inc}$ from Model~\ref{model:epi} match, then we have a guaranteed global solution to the problem. \end{itemize}

-This relationship is depicted in Fig.~\ref{fig:Model_bounds}, where Model ~\ref{model:minimum_perturbation} is cast as the ``attacking" upper bound, while Model~\ref{model:epi} is the ``defending" lower bound, since it is looking for a control policy which can, implicitly, defend across all bounded perturbations.
+This relationship is depicted in Fig.~\ref{fig:Model_bounds}, where Model~\ref{model:minimum_perturbation} is cast as the ``attacking" upper bound, while Model~\ref{model:epi} is the ``defending" lower bound, since it is looking for a control policy which can, implicitly, defend across all bounded perturbations.
 If the Model~\ref{model:minimum_perturbation} upper bound and the Model~\ref{model:epi} lower bound converge to the same value, then the smallest adversarial attack has been found, even if neither model alone is able to prove its respective lower and upper bounds.
-To exploit the complementary relationship between Models \ref{model:minimum_perturbation} and \ref{model:epi}, we concoct a new model, Model \ref{model:mod4}, whose objective is to minimize the distance between $\left\Vert \delta\right\Vert _{2}^{2}$ and $t$, pulling both constituent models simultaneously towards the uncrossable line in Fig.~\ref{fig:Model_bounds} ($t$ is pulled up, and $\delta^T\delta$ is pushed down).

-While Model~\ref{model:mod4}, which is given in Appendix \ref{AppE}, is an explicit statement of our strategy, we do not solve it explicitly in the test results section.
+To exploit the complementary relationship between Models~\ref{model:minimum_perturbation} and \ref{model:epi}, we present a combined model, Model~\ref{model:mod4} (given in Appendix~\ref{AppE}), whose objective is to minimize the distance between $\left\Vert \delta\right\Vert _{2}^{2}$ and $t$, pulling both constituent models simultaneously towards the uncrossable line in Fig.~\ref{fig:Model_bounds} ($t$ is pulled up, and $\delta^T\delta$ is pushed down).
+While Model~\ref{model:mod4} is an explicit statement of our strategy, we do not solve it explicitly in the test results section.
 Instead, we solve Models~\ref{model:minimum_perturbation} and~\ref{model:epi} individually and compare their solutions.
 Generally, it is more efficient to solve these models individually and test for convergence via dynamic callbacks.